Beginners Guide to African Teas: from Zero to Pro!

 So what is African tea?

 At Asami Teas, this is what we stand up to!
-We aim at sharing true African tea flavors with the world, and it comes in all shapes and types like Black, Green, Whites, and herbals.
+We aim at sharing true African tea flavors with the world, and it comes in all shapes and types, like Black, Green, White, and herbals.
 But, before digging deep into flavors and teas, let's learn a bit more about this historic commodity.

-Kenya tea production accounts for the biggest share from the African continent, and the county has successfully secured its title as the 3rd largest tea producer in the world.
-Back in the day, it all had started on a small two-acre farm, but see where they are today!
-Kenya nearly grows around 200,000ha of tea land area currently, with most of it occupied by small farmers or smallholders.
-Kenya certainly has got its fame for producing Black tea, but the country does produce other tea types such as Green teas and White teas as well.
+Kenya's tea production accounts for the biggest share of the African continent, and the country has successfully secured its title as the 3rd largest tea producer in the world.
+Back in the day, it all started on a small two-acre farm, but see where they are today!
+Kenya currently grows around 200,000ha of tea land area, with most of it occupied by small farmers or smallholders.
+Kenya certainly has its fame for producing Black tea, but the country does produce other tea types, such as Green tea and White tea as well.
 Kenyan teas are bright and carry a reddish coppery color backed by their iconic full-bodied character and aroma.

 Uganda stands next to Kenya with its production quantities and is renowned for its clean & blackish leaf appearance that helps tea blenders in many ways.

 Malawi holds the record for having the first-ever commercial tea cultivation in Africa back in the 1880s.
-The teas produced in the country may not be as renowned as Kenya, however, it carries a useful brightness and rich color, cherished by tea packers.
+The teas produced in the country may not be as renowned as those of Kenya; however, they carry a useful brightness and rich color, cherished by tea packers.

 Apart from these tea producers, South Africa plays a strong position as the producer country of Rooibos or red tea, one of the most popular herbal tea types around the world.